 BreastCheck is the national breast screening programme.
-The aim of the programme is the early detection and treatment of breast cancer in women who show no symptoms of the disease.
+The aim of the programme is to find breast cancer early and to provide treatment of breast cancer in women who show no symptoms of the disease.

 If you are outside of the target age group and avail of breast screening in a private hospital, you will have to pay for the service.

 If you have any concerns regarding breast cancer, have a family history of breast cancer or symptoms you are worried about, you should contact your GP who will, if appropriate, refer you to the symptomatic breast services in your area.

 There are 4 clinics and 21 mobile screening units.
 You can find locations for BreastCheck appointments on the HSE website.

 BreastCheck compile and maintain a register of women eligible for screening.
 Your details should automatically be on the register.
 You can check if you are on the BreastCheck register online.